 This post may contain affiliate links.
 Please read my disclosure and privacy policy.

-If you’ve ever tried a green smoothie before, it’s the same concept.
-(You can’t taste the spinach at all.)
-Only you can make these ahead of time and pop them in the toaster for a fast breakfast!
+If you’ve ever tried a green smoothie, spinach pancakes shouldn’t be too much of a stretch.
+(Especially since you can’t taste the spinach at all.)
+But this recipe is even more convenient than a smoothie, because you can prep the pancakes ahead of time, store them in the fridge, and pop them in the toaster for a fast morning.

-In a high-speed blender, add the liquid ingredients first, including the eggs, ripe banana, maple syrup, oil, vanilla extract, and milk or water.
-Add the fresh spinach, then secure the lid and start blending.
+Add the fresh spinach, eggs, banana, maple syrup, oil, vanilla extract, and milk (or water) to a high-speed blender.
+Secure the lid and start blending.

 Blend until the liquid looks green, without any visible chunks of spinach.
 Stop and scrape down the sides of the machine, if needed, then blend again.